sigasi/sigasi_insights/manual/graphics.md

 * Coloring
 * Regex matching

-Do note that in the BlockDiagram you can group blocks and wires while in the StateMachine you can only group states.
+Note that in the BlockDiagram you can group blocks and wires while in the StateMachine you can only group states.

 Graphics Configuration Editor features: